Akashnb/My-IPO-Alerts/README.md

 - 💬 **GMP data is unofficial.** It comes from the grey market, not an exchange.
 Treat it as a sentiment signal, not investment advice — the agent just automates what you were already checking manually.
-- 🧩 **Site structure can change.** The script reads both sites by matching text patterns (IPO name, status, GMP %) rather than fixed column positions, which makes it fairly resistant to small layout tweaks.
-If a site redesigns significantly and the agent stops finding data on one of them, the other keeps it running while you fix it.
-To see what changed, run this locally:
+- 🧩 **Site structure can change.** The agent reads both sites using AI (Gemini) rather than exact HTML structure or fixed wording, which makes it fairly resistant to layout tweaks.
+If a site redesigns significantly enough that even AI extraction struggles, the other source keeps it running while you investigate.
+To see what's actually being scraped and parsed, run this locally:
   ```bash
   pip install -r requirements.txt
   playwright install chromium
   python ipo_gmp_alert.py --debug
   ```
-  This prints every raw row scraped from both sources so you (or Claude) can quickly adjust the parsing logic.
+  This prints the raw text pulled from both sources and exactly what Gemini extracted from each, so you (or Claude) can quickly spot what changed.
+- 🤖 **If alerts stop and `--debug` looks fine:** double-check `GEMINI_API_KEY` is still valid and hasn't hit a quota limit — this is a different failure mode from a site layout change, and the Action logs will usually say which one it is.
 - 🏢 **Only Mainboard IPOs** are checked (SME excluded), per your request.
 - 💰 **Free tier limits:** public GitHub repos get unlimited Actions minutes for this kind of scheduled job; this script takes well under a minute to run, so you're nowhere close to any limit even on a private repo.
 - ⏰ **GitHub's scheduler is best-effort.** It can be delayed or occasionally skip a scheduled run entirely under load, with no error shown anywhere.
-Step 7️⃣'s backup trigger is the fix for this — free, and requires no code changes.
+Step 8️⃣'s backup trigger is the fix for this — free, and requires no code changes.

 ---